 Yes.
 Extra guest tickets are $15.00 – please order when you register.

 What's on the menu?

-The menu for the post-ride meal is BBQ and pulled pork sandwiches with a BBQ veggie burger for vegetarians, pasta salad, baked beans, assorted cookies, coke products and tea.
+The menu for the post-ride meal is BBQ brisket and/or pulled pork sandwiches with a veggie sandwich option for vegetarians, cole slaw, potato salad, chips, assorted cookies and brownies, lemonade and tea.
 The Gluten Free option is the entrees without a bun.